emilianoyoung/ai/_posts/2020-01-06-ces-trade-show-to-spotlight-big-tech-trends-in-5g-self-driving-cars-8k-tvs-and-more.md

         width: 1233
         height: 880
   - title: "Baidu testing self-driving cars in Beijing"
     excerpt: "Baidu (BIDU-0.1%) has secured licenses to test self-driving vehicles carrying passengers on designated roads in Beijing, according to Venture Beat.
-The company's self-driving cars have traveled more than 3M km during tests in 23 Chinese cities to date, up from the 2M km disclosed in July."
+The company's self-driving cars have traveled more than 3M km during tests in 23 Chinese cities to date ..."
-    publishedDateTime: 2019-12-31T23:25:00Z
+    publishedDateTime: 2019-12-31T18:38:00Z
     sourceUrl: https://seekingalpha.com/news/3528976-baidu-testing-self-driving-cars-in-beijing
     type: article
     provider: